Avner Yashar: Biography

-Family and studies

-Avner was born in Tel Aviv in 1956.
-His mother was Rema Samsonov, an opera singer, a professor at the Beit Zvi School for the Performing Arts and Honorary Citizen of Tel Aviv, and his father was the architect Yitzhak Yashar, winner of the Rokach Prize and Rechter Prize, who designed many buildings in Israel such as the "Tel Aviv Museum of Art", "Mexico Building" at Tel Aviv University, "David Towers" and "Dizengoff Center."
+Avner Yashar was born in Tel Aviv in 1956.
+His mother was Rema Samsonov, an opera singer, a professor at the Beit Zvi School for the Performing Arts and Honorary Citizen of Tel Aviv, and his father was the architect Yitzhak Yashar, winner of the Rokach Prize and Rechter Prize, who designed many buildings in Israel such as the Tel Aviv Museum of Art, Mexico Building at Tel Aviv University, David Towers and Dizengoff Center.

-In the late 1970s, Avner began studying psychology and philosophy at Tel Aviv University.
-Prior to graduating, Avner chose to change his field of study and in 1980 he commenced his studies in architecture at the Bezalel Academy of Arts and Design in Jerusalem.
-After four years, he furthered his studies at the Technion – Israel Institute of Technology in Haifa, where he graduated in 1986.
-During his years of study, Avner had already begun working with his father in his office.
+In the late 1970s, Yashar began studying psychology and philosophy at Tel Aviv University.
+In 1980 he switched to architecture at the Bezalel Academy of Arts and Design in Jerusalem.
+He continued his studies at the Technion, Israel Institute of Technology in Haifa, where he graduated in 1986.
+As a student he began working in his father's office.